Skip to main content

 • If you know that one or more of your identity documents has been compromised, contact the issuing organisation and let them know.

-• You may wish to contact IDCARE.
-IDCARE is a not-for-profit organisation that offers specialist services including counselling and support for victims to recover their identity.
+• You may wish to contact IDCARE – a not-for-profit organisation that offers specialist services including counselling and support for victims to recover their identity.
 IDCARE can help you make a plan (for free) to limit the damage from identity theft.
-You can call on 1800 595 160 or visit the IDCARE website to find out more.
+You can call them on 1800 595 160 or visit the IDCARE website to find out more.

 Privacy and your personal information